 To properly calculate and pay vehicle taxes, owners need several important documents:

-When planning to buy or import a vehicle in Portugal, it's essential to consider both the initial ISV cost and the annual IUC payments as part of the total cost of ownership.
+When planning to buy or import a vehicle in Portugal, it's essential to consider both the initial SV cost and the annual UC payments as part of the total cost of ownership.
 For imported used vehicles, the potential tax savings from age-based reductions should be weighed against other factors such as vehicle condition and maintenance costs.
 The choice of fuel type, engine size, and emissions level significantly impacts both initial and ongoing tax obligations.